 This morning you will enjoy a leisurely breakfast from your accommodation dining room overlooking Lake Wakatipu and the Remarkable Mountain range as the backdrop.
 It is just gorgeous; this is when you realize we live in such a beautiful country.

-After breakfast we can peruse shops in downtown Queenstown – before departing for Arrowtown – again take your time to peruse the shops and /or the little houses of the early Gold miners – Arrowtown today is charming & quirky, a delightful gold rush village nestled below the beautiful peaks that surround the sparkling Arrow River.
+After breakfast we depart for Arrowtown – take your time to peruse the shops and /or the little houses of the early Gold miners – Arrowtown today is charming & quirky, a delightful gold rush village nestled below the beautiful peaks that surround the sparkling Arrow River.
 You’ll be enchanted by historic Arrowtown, a New Zealand treasure.

-Departing we continue southwards to the Croydon Aviation Heritage Trust Museum and factory at Mandeville Airfield.
-Tiger Moth flights are a specialty and you could take a quick spin at your cost if you so please.
+We continue southwards to the Croydon Aviation Heritage Trust Museum at Mandeville Airfield.
+Tiger Moth flights are a specialty and you could take a quick spin in one at your cost if you so please.

 Accommodation Stewart Island – SOUTH SEA HOTEL

-Later today we climb aboard the local tour bus for a Village & Bays tour – we drive most of Stewart Island’s 28km of road – including Oban and the surrounding beaches and the gateway to Rakiura National Park.
+Later this morning we climb aboard the local tour bus for a Village & Bays tour – we drive most of Stewart Island’s 28km of road – including Oban and the surrounding beaches and the gateway to Rakiura National Park.
 Our on-board local guide provides insights into Stewart Island’s community.

 You get to spend some quality time with the locals, we will eat local & travel local.